onofricamila/TTPS-Ruby/trabajo/app-trabajo/README.md

-# :books: TTPS-Ruby Final Project, by Onofri Camila | 2017
+# TTPS-Ruby Final Project, by Onofri Camila | 2017

 ## :pushpin: First of all, how do I run this app?